Legal

 Part of your duty of care is to ensure any employee with a psychological condition is given fair opportunities at work.
 They're also legally entitled to reasonable adjustments - making their everyday activities easier to manage.

-It's important to understand how to protect, or even promote, well-being in your workplace.
-And this includes both their physical and mental state.
+It's important to understand how to protect, or even promote, wellbeing in your workplace.
+This includes both their physical and mental state.

 From offering remote working to additional maternity leave.
 When your staff feel respected and valued at work, it encourages them to stay employed for longer and work towards business success.

-Do all employers have a legal obligation for duty of care?
+Do employers have a legal obligation for duty of care?

-Yes, all employers have duty of care obligations - regardless of whether they run a private or voluntary organisation.
+Yes, all employers have an obligation, regardless of whether they run a private or voluntary organisation.

 When it comes to duty of care, there are certain legal obligations set out in employment law.
 For example, typical areas that the law covers include: